At Point Lobos, craggy rock formations plunge into the Monterey Bay, with ocean waves creating dramatic salt spray against them.

 Point Lobos website

-Half of Point Lobos State Reserve is under water and the water between Whaler's Cove and nearby Monastery Beach is one of two locations in the park where scuba diving is allowed.
+Half of Point Lobos State Reserve is under water, and the water between Whaler's Cove and nearby Monastery Beach is one of two locations in the park where scuba diving is allowed.

 Much smaller than the California sea lion, harbor seals are less graceful on land and almost always have spots.
-Their pups are born on the Point Lobos shoreline in April and May, and you may find some areas off-limits at that time to give moms and babies a stress-free environment.Continue to 5 of 9 below.
+Their pups are born on the Point Lobos shoreline during April and May, and you may find some areas off-limits at that time to give moms and babies a stress-free environment.

 A walk on Sea Lion Point Trail (or Sand Hill Trail, which is wheelchair accessible) will get you a better view of the rocks.
-We took this photo from Cypress Cove Trail.
-You can find those trails and more on this handy map.Continue to 6 of 9 below.
+This photo was taken from Cypress Cove Trail.
+You can find those trails and more on this handy map.

-This photo was taken along the Cypress Grove Trail, a 0.8-mile loop trail that leads through a unique area - one of only two naturally-growing stands of Monterey Cypress trees left on earth.
+The Cypress Grove Trail is a 0.8-mile loop trail that leads through a unique area - one of only two naturally-growing stands of Monterey Cypress trees left on earth.
 The other one is across the bay at Cypress Point.

-Monterey cypress thrives in the foggy coastal environment, surviving coastal winds that sculpt them into beautiful shapes.Continue to 7 of 9 below.
+Monterey cypress thrives in the foggy coastal environment, surviving coastal winds that sculpt them into beautiful shapes.

 Lace Lichen on the Cypress Grove Trail

-Lichen are cooperative organisms formed from a fungus which provides the framework and an algae which provides the food.
-Deer like to eat the lace lichen and birds use it to make nests.
-Lichen can absorb compounds from the air and are sensitive to pollutants, so their presence is a sign of good air quality.Continue to 8 of 9 below.
+Lichen s are cooperative organisms formed from a fungus which provides the framework and algae which provides the food.
+Deer like to eat the lace lichen, and birds use it to make nests.
+Lichen can absorb compounds from the air and are sensitive to pollutants, so their presence is a sign of good air quality.

 Trentepohlia (Orange Pigmented Algae)

 You'll see a lot of this stuff on the north side of the Allan Memorial Grove along the Cypress Grove Trail.
-Despite its velvet-like appearance, it's actually an algae called Trentepohlia which has orange-colored chlorophyll.
+Despite its velvet-like appearance, it's actually algae called Trentepohlia which has orange-colored chlorophyll.
 This plant rests on the tree limbs, but is not a parasite and doesn't harm them.

-On your way back out, look for big mounds of twigs just off the section of Cypress Grove Trail between the loop and the parking area.
-They're houses of Dusky-footed Woodrats and some are used (and added onto) for generations.Continue to 9 of 9 below.
+On your way back out from the grove, look for big mounds of twigs just off the section of Cypress Grove Trail between the loop and the parking area.
+They're houses of Dusky-footed Woodrats, and some are used (and added onto) for generations.

 Cypress Grove at Sunset

 Famed photographer Edward Weston did much of his most beautiful work at Point Lobos in the 1930s.
-Today, we owe this beautiful spot's preservation to A.M.
+However, we owe this beautiful spot's preservation to A.M.
 Allan, who bought the land around Point Lobos just before 1900, including residential lots that might have spoiled its wildness forever.
 Point Lobos became a California state park in 1933.
 If you want to help preserve it, you can join the Point Lobos Association.